 I hope this helps.

-Feel free to take it and use it or share your own in the comments.
+Feel free to take this template, modify it and use it or share your own in the comments.

 Now go out there and Live Your Message!